 These are unsought phone calls, texts, or emails frequently asking you to confirm or reverse a clandestine transaction.
 These scammers attempt to trick you into giving them your credit card number or bank account information, installing software on your computer or other devices, or buying gift cards.

-Technical support scams
+Holiday Scams Technical support

+Holiday Scammers create fake websites that offer technical support for devices and services.
+Customers who see these pages are persuaded to contact the con artist and fall for their tricks.
 If you need assistance with any Amazon products or services, go straight to the help section of their website.
-It also applies to any legitimate company you trust with your online orders.
+This rule also applies to any legitimate company you trust with your online orders.

 Here are some important tips for identifying scams and keeping your accounts and information safe: